Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Historical Context

-The next subchapter is called Historical Context where she tells us stories from her projects with Arnold Schwarzenegger, Caitlyn Jenner.
+The next subchapter is called Historical Context, where she tells us stories from her projects with Arnold Schwarzenegger and Caitlyn Jenner.

 “Capturing” the Person